Photo: Ron Hall

 Gyorody’s writing has appeared in publications including ArtforumHyperallergicGastronomica: The Journal of Food and CultureThe Sixties: A Journal of History, Politics and Culture; and the edited volumes Object—Event—Performance: Art, Materiality, and Continuity Since the 1960s (Bard, 2021) and The Art of War (Peter Lang, 2017).
-She was also the founding editor of Digest, the online publication of the Los Angeles-based arts organization Active Cultures, and currently writes a newsletter called Weekly Special, which investigates the relationship between art and food.
+She was also the founding editor of Digest, the online publication of the Los Angeles-based arts organization Active Cultures, and writes an occasional newsletter called Weekly Special, which investigates the relationship between art and food.

 Gyorody received her PhD from the University of California, Los Angeles; an MA from the Williams College Graduate Program in the History of Art; and a BA from Amherst College.